-Originally formed by its members in 1990 as the Australian Paralympic Federation, the APC is the peak national body responsible for Australia’s elite athletes with a disability.
-The primary goal in creating the APC was to establish a unified body to control corporate representation (domestically and internationally), participation at summer and winter Paralympic Games, marketing (sponsorship and fundraising) and public awareness.
+Originally formed by its members in 1990 as the Australian Paralympic Federation, Paralympics Australia is the peak national body responsible for Australia’s elite athletes with a disability.
+The primary goal in creating Paralympics Australia was to establish a unified body to control corporate representation (domestically and internationally), participation at summer and winter Paralympic Games, marketing (sponsorship and fundraising) and public awareness.
 A support goal was to assist members to develop disability sport in Australia.

-The APC is governed by a Board of Directors which may include elected and appointed members.
-The APC Board sets the APC’s strategic direction and policies and oversees their implementation.
+Paralympics Australia is governed by a Board of Directors which may include elected and appointed members.
+The Paralympics Australia Board sets Paralympics Australia’s strategic direction and policies and oversees their implementation.

-The Chief Executive Officer (CEO) manages the APC business and implementation of the strategic direction and policies set by the Board.
+The Chief Executive Officer (CEO) manages Paralympics Australia business and implementation of the strategic direction and policies set by the Board.
 The CEO reports to the Board.

 The CEO is supported by a senior executive team.
-The members of the senior executive team manage the divisions into which the APC is structured.
+The members of the senior executive team manage the divisions into which Paralympics Australia is structured.
 They oversee its key business elements and implement strategies to meet the corporate objectives identified in this document.

 - Corporate Operations

 - Knowledge Services

 - Teams and Events